The book on what it means to be raised by a narcissistic parent has already been written, but it’s incomplete.

 Then you go into a deep, deep sadness of pain you don’t fully understand, and the guilt for having these feelings starts to set in.

-The guilt is such a powerful emotion; it can keep us trapped here and prevent us from moving forward.
+This kind of guilt is toxic, and it can keep us trapped here and prevent us from moving forward.

-Next, you go into feeling stupid, duped, and have this overwhelming feeling of being unloved and alone.
-As if somehow you should’ve known better.
+When you make it past the guilt, you go into feeling stupid, duped, and have this overwhelming feeling of being unloved and more alone than you’ve ever felt in your life.

 You can’t go over it, you can’t go under it, and you have to go through these emotions (sometimes one by one).